JavOrraca/Resources/README.md

 ## SQL: The Basics
   * [SQLZOO](http://sqlzoo.net/wiki/SQL_Tutorial): Learn SQL in stages with these free, interactive tutorials
   * [The Try-SQL Editor](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all): The SQL Tryit Editor lets you practice SQL statements with pre-populated data sets

+## Other Stuff
+* [33mail](https://33mail.com/): I’ve learned a lot about the harvesting, sale, and use of personal digital data for commercial purposes.
+Privacy-enhancing services such as 33mail allow you to create new email addresses instantly for forwarding purposes.